pg1992/beejs-guide/README.rst

     more precisely, a *file descriptor*) then it is not that weird.

 ``struct addrinfo``
-    Before creating connections and all that fun stuff, we need a way to to store address information, and also to retrieve it.
+    Before creating connections and all that fun stuff, we need a way to store address information, and also to retrieve it.

     .. code-block:: c
         :linenos: